x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 # Changes to high availability and site resilience over previous versions of Exchange Server

 Exchange Server 2013 and later uses DAGs and mailbox database copies (along with other features such as single item recovery, retention policies, and lagged database copies) to provide high availability, site resilience, and Exchange native data protection.
-The high availability platform, Exchange Information Store and Extensible Storage Engine (ESE) have all been enhanced since Exchange 2010 to provide availability and less complex management, and to reduce costs.
+The high availability platform, Exchange Information Store, and Extensible Storage Engine (ESE) have all been enhanced since Exchange 2010 to provide availability and less complex management, and to reduce costs.
 These enhancements include:

-- **Reduction in IOPS**: This enables you to leverage larger disks in terms of capacity and IOPS as efficiently as possible.
+- **Reduction in IOPS**: This enables you to use larger disks in terms of capacity and IOPS as efficiently as possible.

-- **Managed availability**: With managed availability, internal monitoring and recovery-oriented features are tightly integrated to help prevent failures, proactively restore services, and initiate server failovers automatically or alert administrators to take action.
+- **Managed availability**: With managed availability, internal monitoring and recovery-oriented features are tightly integrated to help prevent failures, proactively restore services, and start server failovers automatically or alert administrators to take action.
 The focus is on monitoring and managing the end-user experience rather than just server and component uptime to help keep the service continuously available.

 - **Managed Store**: The Managed Store is the name of the rewritten Information Store processes in Exchange 2013 or later.
 The Managed Store is written in C# and tightly integrated with the Microsoft Exchange Replication service (MSExchangeRepl.exe) to provide higher availability through improved resiliency.

-- **Support for multiple databases per disk**: Enhancements enable you to support multiple databases (mixtures of active and passive copies) on the same disk, thereby leveraging larger disks in terms of capacity and IOPS as efficiently as possible.
+- **Support for multiple databases per disk**: Enhancements enable you to support multiple databases (mixtures of active and passive copies) on the same disk, thereby using larger disks in terms of capacity and IOPS as efficiently as possible.

 - **AutoReseed**: Automatic reseeding capability enables you to quickly restore database redundancy after disk failure.
 If a disk fails, the database copy stored on that disk is copied from the active database copy to a spare disk on the same server.
 If multiple database copies were stored on the failed disk, they can all be automatically reseeded on a spare disk.
 This enables faster reseeds, as the active databases are likely to be on multiple servers and the data is copied in parallel.

 - **Automatic recovery from storage failures**: This feature continues the innovation that was introduced in Exchange 2010 to allow the system to recover from failures that affect resiliency or redundancy.
-Exchange now includes additional recovery behaviors for long I/O times, excessive memory consumption by MSExchangeRepl.exe, and severe cases where the system is in such a bad state that threads can't be scheduled.
+Exchange now includes more recovery behaviors for long I/O times, excessive memory consumption by MSExchangeRepl.exe, and severe cases where the system is in such a bad state that threads can't be scheduled.

 - **Lagged copy enhancements**: Lagged copies can now care for themselves to a certain extent using automatic log play down.
-Lagged copies will automatically play down log files in a variety of situations, such as page patching and low disk space scenarios.
-If the system detects that page patching is required for a lagged copy, the logs will be automatically replayed into the lagged copy to perform page patching.
+Lagged copies will automatically play down log files in various situations, such as page patching and low disk space scenarios.
+If the system detects that page patching is required for a lagged copy, the logs will be automatically replayed into the lagged copy to do page patching.
 Lagged copies will also invoke this auto replay feature when a low disk space threshold has been reached, and when the lagged copy has been detected as the only available copy for a specific period of time.
-In addition, lagged copies can leverage Safety Net, making recovery or activation much easier.
+In addition, lagged copies can use Safety Net, making recovery or activation much easier.

 - **Single copy alert enhancements**: The single copy alert introduced in Exchange 2010 is no longer a separate scheduled script.
 It's now integrated into the managed availability components within the system and is a native function within Exchange.